Prian04/power_bi_sales_product_data/README.md

 Conclusion:
 This Power BI analysis offers valuable insights into sales performance, enabling stakeholders to make data-driven decisions to optimize sales strategies and maximize revenue.

+Note:- For quick view or reference the powerbi visual charts is exported in pdf format i.e powerbi practise.pdf